What universities belong to the Humanities Without Walls Consortium?

 HWW Grand Research Challenges

-The 2017 Work of the Humanities in a Changing Climate Request for Proposals is now available.
-The deadline for submitting proposals will be October 31, 2016.
+The 2018 Work of the Humanities in a Changing Climate Request for Proposals Proposals will be made available in May 2017.
+The deadline for submitting proposals is October 31, 2017.

 If you plan to submit an HWW proposal, you should work with your home university’s Office of Proposal Development or equivalent to ensure that your proposal meets all of the requirements in this RFP and also complies with your home university’s policies on sponsored research.